Secure Encoded Instruction Graphs for End-to-End Data Validation in Autonomous Robots: Encoded Instruction Graphs Framework

-We follow up on the instruction encryption ideas from~\cite{ferrer2019secure}, where missions instructions are given to a robot by encoding combinations of sensor inputs and a set of robot actions.
-We do not consider explicitly multi-robot cooperation but instead focus on describing robust options for encrypting and decrypting mission instructions.
-Moreover, we also evaluate the performance degradation inherent to encrypting data when compared to standard robotic operation, avoiding random behaviour.
-In order to do that, the first step is to not only encode a set of actions and features from sensor data, but also some other variable that enables a \textit{hash search}, a trial-and-error process in which a robot does not need to be able to reproduce a specific hash but instead can try multiple hashes until finding a match.
-An example of this is the addition of a spatial or temporal component.
-The second step is then to define not only a series of encoded actions but also encoded states, which can be defined based on a combination of variables (e.g., position, time, sensor data or other external inputs).
-By encoding both states and actions, we can then wrap the set of encoded information into a graph structure, such that the encoded information in an edge of the graph gives the robot information about how to arrive to a different state or process.
+In order to encrypt a robotic operation, the first step is to encode a set of actions and features from sensor data along with at least one more variable that enables a \textit{hash search}.
+A hash search is a trial-and-error process in which a robot does not necessarily reproduce a specific hash but instead can try multiple hashes until finding a match.
+The additional variable that enables the hash search can for instance be a spatial or temporal component.
+The second step is to define a series of encoded actions and encoded states based on a combination of variables (e.g., position, time, sensor data, or other external inputs).
+By encoding both states and actions, we can wrap the set of encoded information into a graph structure.
+The encoded information in an edge of the graph gives the robot information about how to arrive to the respective state or process.
 We call this an encoded instructions graph.
 A sample encoded instructions graph is shown in Fig.~\ref{fig:sample}.
-In this graph, the initial instruction is encoded into a hash $H_1$, which the robot is able to decode by combining a certain predefined action with some sensor data.
-Most of the nodes in the graph represent states, with the majority of the nodes in this example being defined by a position and some sensor data.
-However, the information that nodes encode is not restrictive, as it can be both actions or states.
-The edges, however, should encode information that enable the robot to transit between nodes, and therefore should include some type of action or external input.
-An edge can also be empty, i.e., if the robot can gather enough information to decode a different node without any intermediate step.
-In the example in Fig.~\ref{fig:sample}, the initial node triggers an action by the robot whenever it is able to acquire some certain sensor data.
-It can then proceed to two different states in which it must to be able to reproduce both its position and sense a different variable.
-The encoded information in the second node, $H_2$, can then be decoded after a certain time, which can for example be used as a failsafe to go back to the initial state if the sensor data defining $H_3$ cannot be acquired in time.
-In practice, the robot is not aware of the type of information encoded in each hash, and must therefore perform a continuous trial and error process to try to reproduce the hashes by all the different means it has been preprogrammed for.
-In our experiments, we show that this process of trial-and-error has a mostly negligible impact compared to the computational cost of extracting features or processing sensor data in standard robotics algorithms.
-In any case, the process of deciding how to define the encoded instructions is not trivial, as they must be reproducible, while concise enough to avoid data mismatches.
+In this graph, the initial instruction is encoded into a hash $H_1$, which the robot is able to decode by combining a predefined action (e.g., movement in one specific direction) with predefined sensor data (e.g., visual or geometric features extracted from the environment).
+Most of the nodes in the graph represent states.
+In the example shown in Fig.~\ref{fig:sample}, most of the nodes are defined {\it a priori} by the combination of a specific position with specific sensor data (associated to an environment feature, e.g., a predefined landmark).